-6.7.6.
+6.7.7.
 Debugging

-Map/Reduce framework provides a facility to run user-provided scripts for debugging.
-When map/reduce task fails, user can run script for doing post-processing on task logs i.e task's stdout, stderr, syslog and jobconf.
-The stdout and stderr of the user-provided debug script are printed on the diagnostics.
-These outputs are also displayed on job UI on demand.
+The Map/Reduce framework provides a facility to run user-provided scripts for debugging.
+When a map/reduce task fails, a user can run a debug script, to process task logs for example.
+The script is given access to the task's stdout and stderr outputs, syslog and jobconf.
+The output from the debug script's stdout and stderr is displayed on the console diagnostics and also as part of the job UI.

-In the following sections we discuss how to submit debug script along with the job.
-For submitting debug script, first it has to distributed.
-Then the script has to supplied in
+In the following sections we discuss how to submit a debug script with a job.
+The script file needs to be distributed and submitted to the framework.

-Configuration.

-6.7.6.1.
-How to distribute script file:
+6.7.7.1.
+How to distribute the script file:

-The user has to use DistributedCache mechanism to distribute and symlink the debug script file.
+The user needs to use DistributedCache to distribute and symlink the script file.

-6.7.6.2.
-How to submit script:
+6.7.7.2.
+How to submit the script:

-A quick way to submit debug script is to set values for the properties "mapred.map.task.debug.script" and "mapred.reduce.task.debug.script" for debugging map task and reduce task respectively.
+A quick way to submit the debug script is to set values for the properties mapred.map.task.debug.script and mapred.reduce.task.debug.script, for debugging map and reduce tasks respectively.
 These properties can also be set by using APIs JobConf.setMapDebugScript(String) and JobConf.setReduceDebugScript(String) .
-For streaming, debug script can be submitted with command-line options -mapdebug, -reducedebug for debugging mapper and reducer respectively.
+In streaming mode, a debug script can be submitted with the command-line options -mapdebug and -reducedebug, for debugging map and reduce tasks respectively.

-The arguments of the script are task's stdout, stderr, syslog and jobconf files.
-The debug command, run on the node where the map/reduce failed, is: \$script \$stdout \$stderr \$syslog \$jobconf
+The arguments to the script are the task's stdout, stderr, syslog and jobconf files.
+The debug command, run on the node where the map/reduce task failed, is: \$script \$stdout \$stderr \$syslog \$jobconf